iforce2d/weenyPRU/firmware/README.md

 Note that a debug build will not be fast enough for high step rates, and will probably cause the SPI connection with the RPi to drop out frequently.

+## Feature selection

+In config.h you can select which features you need.
+Disabling features you're not using will (slightly) improve timing accuracy.

+Some features when disabled will free up their related pin for use as a regular digital I/O, the silkscreen labe for these are listed alongside the feature here:

+- USE_RGBLED (disable to use RGB as digital I/O)
+- USE_ROTARY_ENCODER (disable to use CLK, DT as digital I/O)
+- USE_ANALOG (disable to use ADC1, ADC2 as digital I/O)
+- USE_UART_TMC
+- USE_I2C_XGZP
+- USE_I2C_DS3502
+- USE_LOADCELL

+Note that USE_LOADCELL will disable USE_RGBLED

 ## Hardware pins

-You can allocate the digital I/O pins between input and output by editing the 'digitalIns' and 'digitalOuts' arrays in tasks.c, see the comments there for details.
+You can allocate the digital I/O pins between input and output by editing the 'digitalIns' and 'digitalOuts' arrays in tasks.c.
+The LinuxCNC HAL pin that each digital I/O pin relates to will depend on the order pins are listed in those arrays.
+See the comments there for details.

 In v1.2 support was added for UART control of TMC2209 stepper drivers, and a XGZP pressure sensor over I2C.
 In v1.3 support was added for a DS3502 digital potentiometer over I2C.
+In v1.4 support was added for a HX711 load cell amplifier, and timing accuracy was improved.

 To use UART control of the onboard TMC drivers:
 - define USE_UART_TMC in config.h
-- close the 'UART' jumper to connect D12 to the UART pins of the drivers
+- close the 'UART' jumper to connect D12 to the UART pins of the TMC drivers

 To enable XGZP pressure sensor:
 - define USE_I2C_XGZP in config.h
-- close ***both*** 'I2C' jumpers to connect D13 and D14 to pullup resistors
+- close ***both*** 'I2C' jumpers to connect D13 (SCL) and D14 (SDA) to pullup resistors

 To enable DS3502 digital potentiometer:
 - define USE_I2C_DS3502 in config.h
-- close ***both*** 'I2C' jumpers to connect D13 and D14 to pullup resistors
+- close ***both*** 'I2C' jumpers to connect D13 (SCL) and D14 (SDA) to pullup resistors

+To enable HX711 load cell:
+- define USE_LOADCELL in config.h
+- connect D9 (CLK) and D10 (DT) to the HX711

 When these are enabled, naturally the related pins can no longer be used for regular digital I/O.